-- You can submit the application when you have filled in or attached all the necessary information. - A red warning triangle on the tab tells you that some information is missing. - You can supplement the application until the deadline.
-Resaving will replace the earlier version. - If you want to supplement the application after the deadline, please get in touch with the contact persons listed in the call text.
+- You can submit the application when you have filled in or attached all the necessary information. - The joint consortium application is submitted by the consortium PI.
+The PI can submit the consortium application only after all subprojects have tagged their applications as complete. - A red warning triangle on the tab tells you that some information is missing. - You can supplement the application until the deadline.
+Resaving will replace the earlier version. - If you want to supplement the application after the deadline, please get in touch with the Academy's contact persons listed in the call text.